danoszz/fe3-assessment-3/readme.md

 ![][cover]

+GOODMORNING LAURENS!!!
+I FELL ASLEEP AROUND 4, LAST PUSH TO README HAS TO BE DONE IN THE MORNING BEFORE THE APPOINTMENT.
+DON'T WORRY ILL BE THERE!

 ## Workflow

 First I will give a quick illustration of my workflow throughout the process of coding this assignment.
 Afterwards I will go in depth on the points where I feel is needed.